jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/control-logic.rst

 * Additionally, before any processing of any instruction can occur, it must be fetched from RAM

-    * In other words, no matter what instruction is to be executed, it must be fetched from RAM
+    * No matter what instruction is to be executed, the two steps in the fetch cycle must happen

-* In other words, any one instruction requires several steps
+* In other words, instructions require several steps

 Microcode Counter